-A majority of the Fund's Shares may be held by other mutual funds advised by the Adviser and its affiliates.
-It also is possible that some or all of these other mutual funds will decide to purchase or redeem Shares of the Fund simultaneously or within a short period of time of one another in order to execute their asset allocation strategies.
-Accordingly, there is a risk that the Share trading activities of these shareholders could disrupt the Fund's investment strategies which could have adverse consequences for the Fund and other shareholders (e.g., by requiring the Fund to sell investments at inopportune times or causing the Fund to maintain larger-than-expected cash positions pending acquisition of investments).
-Investments in the Fund by other investment companies also can create conflicts of interests for the Adviser to the Fund and the investment adviser to the acquiring fund.
-For example, a conflict of interest can arise due to the possibility that the investment adviser to the acquiring fund could make a decision to redeem the acquiring fund's investment in the Fund.
+A majority of the Underlying Fund's shares may be held by other mutual funds advised by the Adviser and its affiliates.
+It also is possible that some or all of these other mutual funds will decide to purchase or redeem shares of the Underlying Fund simultaneously or within a short period of time of one another in order to execute their asset allocation strategies.
+Accordingly, there is a risk that the share trading activities of these shareholders could disrupt the Underlying Fund's investment strategies which could have adverse consequences for the Underlying Fund and other shareholders (e.g., by requiring the Underlying Fund to sell investments at inopportune times or causing the Underlying Fund to maintain larger-than-expected cash positions pending acquisition of investments).